philsturgeon/awesome-earth/README.md

 - [Cloverly](https://cloverly.com/how-it-works) - 💻  Offset the carbon footprint of your customers' online transactions, with e-commerce plugins (Shopify, Magento, etc.)
 - [atmosfair](https://www.atmosfair.de/) - 🇩🇪 Calculate the footprint for flights and buy compensation or donate to offset any number of carbon emissions.
 Tax-deductible in Germany.
 - [Leave Me Alone](https://leavemealone.app/save-the-planet/) - 🌎 Emails contribute to 986,000 tonnes of CO2 being dumped into the atmosphere every day, that's 4g per email.
 Unsubscribe from unwanted subscription emails and reduce your carbon footprint.
-- [App: Live Green](https://livegreen.io/) - 📱 Easily track your daily carbon emissions from meals, travel, purchases, and more!
+- [App: Live Green](https://livegreen.io/) - 📱 Track your daily carbon emissions from meals, travel, purchases, and more!
 Set goals to reduce your emissions and your impact on the planet.

 ## Green Energy